v411e/RNode_Firmware_CE/README.md

 - Once you've got the hang of it, start building RNodes for your community, or [even for selling them](https://unsigned.io/sell_rnodes.html)

 ## Support development
+### Contributing
+You can contribute features and board support to the project if you wish.
+Please see [here](Documentation/CONTRIBUTING.md).

 ### Hardware donations
 If you would like to see support added for a board which you possess, you may donate it to myself, Jacob Eva, so that I can implement support for it into this project.
 There will be no official timescale given for implementation however, but I will try my best when I have time :) Please [contact me (scroll to the bottom)](https://liberatedsystems.co.uk/about) if you wish to donate hardware to the project.